StevesGitRepo/Wavey/README.md

   ![WaveyReadMe4](https://github.com/StevesGitRepo/HotBug/assets/104333881/76514740-56d3-4b1d-a832-44816a3c6eee) ???
   ![WaveyReadMe5](https://github.com/StevesGitRepo/HotBug/assets/104333881/927b033a-a560-4c32-be61-15a6b4e0a6e8)

   * I started by removing the text from the original wave design.
 I cropped a portion of the wave and added a third layer the same color as the text, then cropped the image again to reduce the footprint.
 The final image may be a future iteration.

 <h1>The Dashboard</h1>

 The Dashboard is the first page the user sees after signing in.
 The Wavey dashboard is a mix of charts, lists, and live data is called into corresponding cards with C# Razor Pages in the Html.

- *The Wavey Dashboard View:

  ![image](https://github.com/StevesGitRepo/HotBug/assets/104333881/b2a74f70-1259-416d-8484-1adb902e64d5)